 by K Marie Alto February 24, 2019 2 min read

 At our first appointment with our new (cat only) vet, we were told Moo’s teeth were horrible!
 In fact, he had lost a couple already (likely because they rotted out) and she estimated that the remaining would need to be pulled.
 She explained to me how much pain he was likely in and asked if he was eating and behaving normally.
-I’m a fanatic at watching for behavioral changes, so I could confidently say he was eating normal and behaving as his usual geriatric self.
+I’m a fanatic at watching for behavioral changes, so I could confidently say he was eating normally and behaving like his usual geriatric self.

-I left with a comprehensive low and high end estimate for best and worst case dental scenarios.
+I left with a comprehensive low and high-end estimate for best and worst-case dental scenarios.
 She wouldn’t know for sure which teeth were healthy enough to keep until we did x-rays.

 I’ve always been reluctant to put my babies under anesthesia unless it’s absolutely necessary, but I knew I at least needed to get started with the first step, bloodwork.
 Vets recommend bloodwork before anesthesia to ensure your fur baby is healthy enough to undergo surgery.
 They also do a full health exam for the same reason.